top of page

 There are a few dogs in the household that are lifelong residents.
 When we have fosters we'll highlight them here as well.
 Life is better with a dog... or two or four...

-I had been looking to get a second dog for a while and had the opportunity to get Nova back in April of 2020.
+I had been looking to get a second dog for a while and finally had the opportunity to bring Nova home in April of 2020.
 Right around the time folks were stuck at home, I was happily stuck with this snuggle bug.
-She brought new energy into our small family and continues to brighten the day with her bouncy attitude.
-Growing up, we had two GSPs in the house and life just felt so much more complete when she came into it.
+She brought a new energy into my life with her bouncy personality and just the right amount of sass.

 DSC_0761.JPG